Are you prepared for the monsoon? If you haven’t invested in these appliances yet, then you definitely aren’t. Read on to know more.

 You can choose from a storage geyser, gas geyser or an instant geyser.
 Solar water heaters are also available in the market, but they are useful only during the sunny days.
 There’s a wide collection of geysers available from top brands such as Crompton, Bajaj, Hindware, Usha, Havells and more.

 P.S.
 Most online shopping websites offer great discounts on home appliances, especially on Credit Card purchases.
-If you don’t have a Credit Card yet, click here to get your card as soon as possible via a completely contactless application process.
+If you don’t have a Credit Card yet, apply for one as soon as possible via a completely contactless application process.

 Additional Reading: Credit Card Purchases Converted Into EMI: Yay Or Nay?